-The programs described in this bulletin are applicable to those students who entered IIT in the academic years 2006-2008.
+The programs described in this bulletin are applicable to those students who enter IIT in the academic years 2008-2010.
 Students follow the programs described in the bulletin in effect at the time of their first registration.

 Changes in programs and policies often occur before a new bulletin is published.
-A faculty adviser from the student's major department is the best source for current curriculum information.
+A faculty advisor from the student's major department is the best source for current curriculum information.
 The Office of Educational Services can refer students to the appropriate administrative office for current policies and procedures.
-Many policies in this bulletin are also found within www.enrollment.iit.edu.
+Many policies in this bulletin are also found at registrar.iit.edu.